ibz096/Azure-projects/az-104/readme.md

         - ✅In the web application, integrate Azure Blob Storage SDKs/APIs to facilitate the file upload process directly to Blob Storage.

    4. **Database Integration**:
-        - Create an Azure SQL Database to store metadata of uploaded files, including the original filename, upload timestamp, unique link, and expiration date.
+        - ✅Create an Azure SQL Database to store metadata of uploaded files, including the original filename, upload timestamp, unique link, and expiration date.
         - From the web application, upon each file upload, store this metadata in the Azure SQL Database.

    5. **Unique Link Generation**: